Losant/losant-docs/docs/edge-compute/edge-deployments.md

 ---
-description: Learn more about deploying Losant Workflows to Edge Compute Devices.
+description: Learn more about deploying Losant Workflows to Edge Compute devices.
 ---

 # Edge Deployments